Get DC/GC SRV records from the default site if DNS is broken in local site

 This will also fix the drawback mentioned when "hardcoding" the site.

-#12 Updated by Andrew Walker about 1 year ago
+#12 Updated by Andrew Walker over 1 year ago

 The situation is now different in 11.1-U6.
 The proper procedure in the circumstances laid out above is to hardcode Site A.